Devnath03/Python_Guide/README.md

 1. **Clone or Download** this repository to your local machine.
 2. **Open the files** (`main.py`, `main2.py`, `main3.py`) in your favorite code editor (e.g., VS Code).
+3. **Read the comments** and follow the code step by step.
+Each file is organized for progressive learning.
-3. **Run the code** step by step.
-Use print statements and comments to understand what each part does.
+4. **Run the code** in your terminal or editor.
+Observe the output and try to predict what will happen before running.
-4. **Modify and experiment** with the code to deepen your understanding.
+5. **Modify and experiment** with the code to deepen your understanding.
+Try the suggested challenges and add your own!
+6. **Use print statements** and debug errors to learn how Python works in practice.

 ---